& PRE-EMPLOYMENT SCREENING

 - Education about safe levels of noise exposure and hearing conservation for workers.

-- Advice and recommendations on, plus supply of hearing protection and communication devices.
+- Advice, recommendations and supply of hearing protection and communication devices.

 Working in partnership with Shout Hearing Healthcare, employers will have peace of mind knowing they are equipped to manage risk effectively, and protect their staff.
 Contact us on (02) 9484 2246 for all your workplace assessments, hearing screenings, and general hearing needs for your employees.